jackmkh/Data_Mining_Coursework/HW4/README.txt

-Students can choose a topic and conduct a data analysis task on their own.
+Conduct data analysis on the topic of Covid-19 Pandemic in China